Website Reporting Guidelines

 If you do not see an offence here, you are best to have video evidence as video evidence is always preferred and is more likely to be accepted rather than photo evidence.
 (Please note that all offences listed here may not always result in a ban.
 These are just examples of offences that would require video evidence.)
 Also, please keep in mind that some rules that apply to the Simulation Servers do not apply to the Arcade Servers.
 You can read the differences using the link below.

 What is "/pinfo" and does it have to be in my evidence?

 /pinfo [ID] is a command that shows a users TruckersMP & Steam ID when you enter in a user's in-game ID.
 This command is especially useful for identifying users in large crowds or when there are users with similar names.
 When reporting a user, it is not mandatory to have this command in the evidence or as a separate screenshot attached to the report, but it is highly recommended you attach it as it confirms the user you are reporting is the user who is featured in the video.
 If the user quit the game before you were able to do the command, do not worry, you can still submit your report, but there is a chance that you may get the wrong ID in reporting the user, which means your report may be declined.

 How long should my video evidence be?

 When looking at lengths of video evidence, we look for evidence that is between 15 seconds to 1 minute for a report of a user.
 A video shorter than 5 seconds can be classified as insufficient evidence as it may not show enough of the situation to make a conclusion as to what user is at fault.
 If your video evidence is longer than 1 minute 30 seconds, we would like to have timestamps included in the report comment as to what time the offences occur.
 Reports without the timestamp may be rejected to having too longer evidence.
-If you have ban compilations, we do require timestamps either in the video link, or written in the comments section as to where the offence starts.

 What website should I use to upload my evidence to?